insprintorob/phpservices/README.md

 superglobals.

 If your contributing new functions, try to make sure they are named consistently with existing PHPServices functions and have a consistent parameter order.
-You don't have to replicate the function names and parameter order of the php standard library.
+You don't have to replicate the function names and parameter orders of the php standard library.
 Function names should follow PSR naming conventions with no abbreviations of words.